smeredith/wdc-flickr-proxy/README.md

 For more information on this topic, see [this Tableau documentation](https://onlinehelp.tableau.com/current/api/wdc/en-us/WDC/wdc_cors.htm).

-#### Securing the Developer API Key and Secret
+#### Securing the Flickr Developer API Key and Secret

-The Flickr API requires that all authenticated API calls be signed with both the OAUTH access token and the Flickr developer API key and API secret.
+The Flickr API requires that all authenticated API calls be signed with both the OAuth access token and the Flickr developer API key and API secret.
 If this signing were done in the client Javascript, it would be trivial for anyone to capture the API key and secret.
 By forwarding the Flickr API calls to the server component of the WDC to do the signing, the API key and secret remain safe as they are never transferred to the client.

 ### Authentication with Flickr

-The most complex part of the WDC is working with Flickr OAUTH authentication.
+The most complex part of the WDC is working with Flickr OAuth authentication.
 For details on how that works, see [this link](https://www.flickr.com/services/api/auth.oauth.html).

+#### Cookies

+There is one place where a cookie is required.
+In the Oauth flow, an "OAuth token secret" comes with the request token and is needed to complete the exchange of the request token for the access token.
+While the request token is passed to the Flickr sign-in URL and come back as part of the redirect back to the WDC, the token secret is not.
+The cookie is used to store this for the duration of the Flickr sign-in UI so that it can be used later.
+It is used by the client js as a trigger to indicate that it is being called back after the sign-in UI.
+It is deleted as soon as it's not needed any more.